 In its first year The Good Jobs Campaign will see 500 young people from London state schools and colleges, as well as the 200 Citizens UK member churches, mosques, synagogues and community groups from across London, receive employability training through a ‘reboot camp’.
 Good Jobs businesses, supported by Citizens UK, will run a series of business skills workshops to help young people to understand their sector and identify talent.
 Each young person who goes through this training programme is guaranteed an opportunity to apply for a role with a Good Jobs business where there will be a range of opportunities on offer, from full-time roles with training plans, to apprenticeships and paid work experience placements.

 Uniquely through their links with civil society institutions across the capital, Citizens UK will provide each young person with a community based sponsor to help them through their initial training, placement and early days of their career.

 The programme has been funded by J.P.
 Morgan through the JPMorgan Chase Foundation and has already got the backing from leading organisations including Atkins, Herbert Smith Freehills, Omnicom, Barts Health Trust and Decoded.
-All of these companies are committed to offering placements to Good Jobs trained young people and opening up their recruitment process to the Good Jobs graduates.
+These companies are committed to offering placements to Good Jobs trained young people and opening their recruitment process to the Good Jobs graduates.

 Today’s official launch of the campaign with backing from Boris Johnson, aims to increase the number of businesses involved in the campaign, which over the next five years, aims to support at least 8,000 young people into exciting careers and help plug the skills shortage.